solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Introduction_to_MySQL_on_Azure.md

 #### IaaS (Containers)

 Although VMs are typically considered the primary IaaS approach, containerizing MySQL instances and applications can also be included in this approach.
 Modernizing applications allows for more opportunities for deployment and management with Kubernetes and container hosting environments coming into the picture.
-Azure provides Azure Kubernetes Service (AKS) and as explored about below, several other PaaS based approaches to hosting MySQL and application containers.
+Azure provides Azure Kubernetes Service (AKS) and as explored below, several other PaaS-based approaches to hosting MySQL and application containers.

 #### PaaS (DBaaS)